Litigation Assistant / Paralegal

 DRA offers comprehensive benefits including medical, dental, and vision insurance with 100% paid employee premiums, 401(k) with company contribution, generous holiday and paid time off benefits, and additional health and commuter benefits.

-This is an hourly, non-exempt position with compensation increases on a six month schedule for the first year.
+This is an hourly, non-exempt position.
 If you are not already a Paralegal, after one year as a Litigation Assistant, Paralegal certification will be granted.

 How to Apply

-Please send the following to email@example.com with “Paralegal CA” as the subject:
+Please send the following to email@example.com with “Litigation Assistant CA” as the subject:

 - Three professional references (at least one a direct supervisor)